StevenNLWu/Insurgency2014ServerGuide/README.md

 # Insurgency Server Setup Guide
-This guild is trying to show how to setup up a Insurgency dedicated server.
+This guild is trying to show how to setup up an Insurgency dedicated server.

 ## 1. Step up on Linux Environment
 The following steps are based on Ubuntu 18.04 LTS. <br/>